sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 3             input_next_img, errors = getFrames()
 4             #If we detect lanes and therefore no errors occur we reward the algorithm 5             if errors == False:
-6                 reward = reward + 1
+6                 reward = 1
 7             #Else if there we detect no lanes and so there is an error we 8             #say its game over
 9             else:
-10                game_over = True
-11            #Game over or not we want to keep record of the steps the algo took 12            #We first check if the total memoery length is bigger than the max memory 13            if len(memory) >= max_memory:
-14                #If more memory then needed we delete the first ever element we added 15                del memory[0]
-16            #We append it to our memory list
-17            memory.append((input_img, action, reward, input_next_img, game_over))
-18            #Next we set our input_img to our latest data 19            input_img = input_next_img
-20            if game_over:
-21                print("Game: {}/{}, Total Reward: {}".format(i, epochs, reward))
-22        #Once the game is over we want to train our algo with the data we just collected 23        #We check if our memory length is bigger than our batch size 24        if len(memory) > 32:
-25        #If so then we set the batch_size to 32
-26            batch_size = 32
-27        else:
-28        #Else we set our batch size to whatever is in the memory 29            batch_size = len(memory)
-30        #We are taking a random sample of 32 so not to overfit our algo 31        batch = random.sample(memory, batch_size)
-32        #We itereate over every memory we've stored in that memory batch of 32 33        for input_img, action, reward, input_next_img, game_over in batch:
-34            #if in that memory our game was over then we set the target_reward equal to reward 35            target_reward = reward
-36            #If our game was not over
-37            if game_over == False:
-38            #This essentially is the bellman equation 39            #expected long-term reward for a given action is equal to the 40            #immediate reward from the current action combined with the expected 41            #reward from the best future action taken at the following state.
-42            #The model isn't certain that for that specific action it will get the best reward 43            #It's based on probability of the action, if the probability of that action is in the 44            #negatives then our future reward is going to be further decreased by our learning rate 45            #This is just the model being cautious, as to not set an impossible reward target 46            #If the reward is impossible then the algorithm might not converge 47            #Converge as in a stable condition where it can play the game without messing up 48                target_reward = reward + learningRate * \
-49                np.amax(model.predict(input_next_img)[0])
-50            #So from above we essentially know what is going to happen(input_next_img) 51            #assuming the game wasn't over, the algorithm did well.
-52            #So we want the algorithm to perform the same, essentially we 53            #persuade the algorithm to do what it did to get that reward 54            #so we make the algorithm predict from the previous frame(input_img) 55            #but we alter its prediction according to the action that got the highest 56            #reward and...
-57            desired_target = model.predict(input_img)
-58            #we set that as the target_reward...
-59            desired_target[0][action] = target_reward
-60            #So to make the algo perform the same, we associate the input_img with the 61            #target we want and we fit it
-62            model.fit(input_img, desired_target, epochs=1, verbose=0)
-63        #Finally we check if our exploration factor is bigger than our minimum exploration 64        #if so we decrease it by the decay to reduce exploration, we do this every game 65        if epsilon > epsilon_min:
-66            epsilon *= epsilon_decay
+10                reward = 0
+11                game_over = True
+12            #Game over or not we want to keep record of the steps the algo took 13            #We first check if the total memory length is bigger than the max memory 14            if len(memory) >= max_memory:
+15                #If more memory then needed we delete the first ever element we added 16                del memory[0]
+17            #We append it to our memory list
+18            memory.append((input_img, action, reward, input_next_img, game_over))
+19            #Next we set our input_img to our latest data 20            input_img = input_next_img
+21            if game_over:
+22                print("Game: {}/{}, Total Reward: {}".format(i, epochs, reward))
+23        #Once the game is over we want to train our algo with the data we just collected 24        #We check if our memory length is bigger than our batch size 25        if len(memory) > 32:
+26        #If so then we set the batch_size to 32
+27            batch_size = 32
+28        else:
+29        #Else we set our batch size to whatever is in the memory 30            batch_size = len(memory)
+31        #We are taking a random sample of 32 so not to overfit our algo 32        batch = random.sample(memory, batch_size)
+33        #We itereate over every memory we've stored in that memory batch of 32 34        for input_img, action, reward, input_next_img, game_over in batch:
+35            #if in that memory our game was over then we set the target_reward equal to reward 36            target_reward = reward
+37            #If our game was not over
+38            if game_over == False:
+39            #This essentially is the bellman equation 40            #expected long-term reward for a given action is equal to the 41            #immediate reward from the current action combined with the expected 42            #reward from the best future action taken at the following state.
+43            #The model isn't certain that for that specific action it will get the best reward 44            #It's based on probability of the action, if the probability of that action is in the 45            #negatives then our future reward is going to be further decreased by our learning rate 46            #This is just the model being cautious, as to not set an impossible reward target 47            #If the reward is impossible then the algorithm might not converge 48            #Converge as in a stable condition where it can play the game without messing up 49                target_reward = reward + learningRate * \
+50                np.amax(model.predict(input_next_img)[0])
+51            #So from above we essentially know what is going to happen(input_next_img) 52            #assuming the game wasn't over, the algorithm did well.
+53            #So we want the algorithm to perform the same, essentially we 54            #persuade the algorithm to do what it did to get that reward 55            #so we make the algorithm predict from the previous frame(input_img) 56            #but we alter its prediction according to the action that got the highest 57            #reward and...
+58            desired_target = model.predict(input_img)
+59            #we set that as the target_reward...
+60            desired_target[0][action] = target_reward
+61            #So to make the algo perform the same, we associate the input_img with the 62            #target we want and we fit it
+63            model.fit(input_img, desired_target, epochs=1, verbose=0)
+64        #Finally we check if our exploration factor is bigger than our minimum exploration 65        #if so we decrease it by the decay to reduce exploration, we do this every game 66        if epsilon > epsilon_min:
+67            epsilon *= epsilon_decay
 ```
 **Line 3** After the action we get our next frame, and errors if any.

-**Line 5-Line 6** After the action has been performed and we have the next frame with calculated lanes and it does not return any errors then we reward the algorithm.
+**Line 5-Line 6** After the action has been performed and we have the next frame with calculated lanes and it does not return any errors then we set the reward to 1.

-**Line 9-Line 10** If it does return errors then we say that the game is over.
+**Line 9-Line 11** If it does return errors then we say that the game is over.
 I have set it up like that so the algorithm can learn to drive within lanes.
 The error is associated with either the lanes not being detected or simply because the car was not within any lanes to detect.
 The latter being more probable and thus provides reason for the specific guidelines.
+I also set the reward to 0 as the algorithm fails to achieve its goal

-**Line 13-Line 15** Regardless the status of the game_over variable, we want to record the gameplay that happened.
+**Line 14-Line 16** Regardless the status of the game_over variable, we want to record the gameplay that happened.
 This enables the algorithm to learn from it's mistakes.
 So in this piece of code, we check whether the memory is full or not, if so we delete the very first item appended.

-**Line 17** We append to the memory array.
+**Line 18** We append to the memory array.

-**Line 19** We set our next set of frames to our current set of frames.
+**Line 20** We set our next set of frames to our current set of frames.
 Essentially progressing our variable input_img to the next undecided action frame.

-**Line 20-Line 21** If game was over we print out our statistics.
+**Line 21-Line 22** If game was over we print out our statistics.

-**Line 24-Line 29** This simply put is the setup for our replay section of the Q-algorithm.
+**Line 25-Line 30** This simply put is the setup for our replay section of the Q-algorithm.
 We want to select random sample of batches to train our algorithm with.
 Our default batch size is 32, but at the begining there wouldn't be enough to sample 32 batches.
 Therefore, we train the algorithm with the whole memory array.

-**Line 33-Line 35** Iterating over our memory, we begin by setting our target reward to our reward in the first sample memory.
+**Line 34-Line 36** Iterating over our memory, we begin by setting our target reward to our reward in the first sample memory.

-**Line 37-Line 49** In that memory if our game wasn't over than that means our algorithm performed well.
+**Line 38-Line 50** In that memory if our game wasn't over than that means our algorithm performed well.
 So we want to persuade our algorithm to do the same thing in the future.
 Therefore we set our future reward (target reward) to the current reward from the current action combined with the expected reward from the best future action taken at the following state.
 We multiply by our learningRate to avoid converging problems.
 We are essentially increasing the probability of our desired action.

-**Line 57** Here we ask the algorithm again what it might predict for the previous state.
+**Line 58** Here we ask the algorithm again what it might predict for the previous state.

-**Line 59** We manipulate the prediction, we take the prediction and insert our own probability of our corresponding action.
+**Line 60** We manipulate the prediction, we take the prediction and insert our own probability of our corresponding action.
 Simply telling the algorithm that for a situation like this we want this action to be performed.

-**Line 62** We feed the manipulations and the results into our model to train it for a single epoch.
+**Line 63** We feed the manipulations and the results into our model to train it for a single epoch.

-**Line 65-Line 66** Finally, after everything is done, we decrease our exploration rate by multiplying our epsilon with our epsilon decay rate.
+**Line 66-Line 67** Finally, after everything is done, we decrease our exploration rate by multiplying our epsilon with our epsilon decay rate.

 ## Conclusion